JNRowe/vim-configs/dein.rst

         \ 'if': v:version >= 600,
     \ })

+..

-A secure alternative to modelines
+    “A secure alternative to modelines”

 .. code-block:: vim

     call dein#add('JNRowe/securemodelines')

+..

-A VIM binding to the jedi autocompletion library
+    “A VIM binding to the jedi autocompletion library”

 .. code-block:: vim